Frequently Asked Questions

 When first contacting us we always ask for pictures to be sent by email or WhatsApp, that way we can at least offer a guide price before making any further appointments.

-If any part of our cleaning service does not meet your expectations and you inform us within 2 working days, we will re-clean the specific area free of charge.
-However every clean is inspected before leaving the premises and we do our best to avoid such circumstances.
+If any part of our floor restoration service does not meet your expectations and you inform us within 2 working days, we will return free of charge.
+However every service is inspected before leaving the premises and we do our best to avoid such circumstances.
 Our staff have regular performance reviews and they serve the best interest of the customer.

-We ensure all our staff have DBS certificates and that they obtain professional training in order to follow the correct cleaning processes.
-To date we have been trained by three nationally-recognised stone restoration specialists and we have the support of hundreds of members who have been in the tile restoration industry for many years.
-For softer furnishings, we are also members of the National Carpet Cleaning Association and have been trained by Prochem and Woolsafe to clean natural fibres safely, and in such a way that the warranty can be maintained.
+We ensure all our staff have DBS certificates and that they obtain substantial amount of experience and training before touching your floors.
+To date we have been trained by three nationally-recognised stone restoration specialists and we have the support of hundreds of members who have been in the stone floor restoration industry for many years.
+For softer furnishings, we are also members of the National Carpet Cleaning Association and have been trained by Prochem and Woolsafe to clean natural fibres safely.
+Although we don’t offer this service anymore, we know how to take care of such furnishings during our service.

 Stone Tile Restoration